 If you are looking to draw up a landing page for a new PPC campaign focusing on newly released snowboard boots, the Related report can help you determine what other search terms users are searching for when it comes to your main keyword.

-Using these related keywords within your actual landing page content can actually help increase your natural SEO ranking in the eyes of Google and Bing.
+Using these related keywords within your actual landing page content can actually help increase your natural SEO ranking in the eyes of Google.

 Content is becoming key in the eyes of Google, so coming up with creative ways to add key related keywords to your content can help you blow away your competition.